OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 * MobSF

 It is also possible to simply create an AVD and use this for testing.

-#### Software Needed on the Host:

-On the laptop or PC you are testing on, you should install at least the following.

-1. JRE or JDK
-2. Android SDK
-3. Android device or emulator

 ##### Setting Up a Web Proxy on Virtual Device